hoimingkenny/kenny-website/docs/system-design/game-hub.md

     - Implement permission control and encrypted transmission for sensitive operations to ensure user data security, complying with industry security standards.

 ## FAQ
-### 1. How is database sharding and table partitioning implemented in the high-performance game store platform project?
+### 1. How is database sharding and table partitioning implemented in the high-performance?
 1. <Term>Database Sharding</Term>
     - Database sharding involves **horizontally splitting data across multiple databases or tables** to reduce the load on a single database and improve concurrent processing capabilities.
         - Sharding Strategy: Select an appropriate <Term2>sharding key</Term2> to distribute user and order data across different databases.
 For example: